nm-examples/wagtail-starter-kit/docs/backend-development.md

 You will need to run though the [initial setup steps](../README.md#getting-started) again including `applying migrations` and `creating a superuser`

+## Reload while developing

+`django-browser-reload` is used to automatically reload the browser when changes are made to the backend files when debug is enabled.

 ## Styleguide module

 The project includes a styleguide page at [http://localhost:8000/style-guide/](http://localhost:8000/style-guide/) which demonstrates the Pico CSS classless styling and includes some common HTML elements.